March 29th, 2025

 Topical Skin Treatments

-Firstly, it is important to use these products as early as possible, at first signs of stretch marks, or even before if you know an intense bodily change is about to take place.
+Firstly, it is important to use these products as early as possible, at the first signs of stretch marks, or even before if you know an intense bodily change is about to take place.
 In short, the earlier you can get your skin more elastic and less susceptible to tension, the better.
 Not only this, but once stretch marks begin to age and fade, they become harder to remove, and topical treatment may have little to no effect.

-It is also important to note that many of these products contain retinol, and thus if you are pregnant or breastfeeding, you should first check with your doctor before using these types of products, as they may be harmful to your baby.
+It is also important to note that many of these products contain retinol, and thus, if you are pregnant or breastfeeding, you should first check with your doctor before using these types of products, as they may be harmful to your baby.

-Home Remedies, Do They Work?
+Home Remedies: Do They Work?

 However, most studies have shown that popular remedies have little to no effect on stretch marks.
 This includes coconut butter, almond oils, olive oils, or vitamin E treatments.